wallarm/product-documentation/docs/latest/updating-migrating/docker-container.md

 # Upgrading the Docker NGINX- or Envoy-based image

-These instructions describe the steps to upgrade the running Docker NGINX- or Envoy-based image 3.x to the version 4.0.
+These instructions describe the steps to upgrade the running Docker NGINX- or Envoy-based image 4.0 or 3.x to the version 4.2.

 !!! warning "Using credentials of already existing Wallarm node"
     We do not recommend using the already existing Wallarm node of the previous version.
-Please follow these instructions to create a new filtering node of the version 4.0 and deploy it as the Docker container.
+Please follow these instructions to create a new filtering node of the version 4.2 and deploy it as the Docker container.

 To upgrade the node 2.18 or lower, please use the [different instructions](older-versions/docker-container.md).